imasmitja/RLforUTracking/README.md

 This is a set of tools developed to train an agen (and multiple agents) to find the optimal path to localize and track a target (and multiple targets).

-The Deep Reinforcement Learning (RL) algorithms implemented are:
+The deep Reinforcement Learning (RL) algorithms implemented are:

 - Deep Deterministic Policy Gradient ([DDPG](https://spinningup.openai.com/en/latest/algorithms/ddpg.html))
 - Twin-Delayed DDPG ([TD3](https://spinningup.openai.com/en/latest/algorithms/td3.html))